What is a Shopify Backorder?

 When you’re not in control of the supply chain, you’re forced to either mark items as sold out or offer backorders as a solution.

-3. Poor inventory forecasting
+3. Help in cases of poor inventory forecasting

 Bad forecasting is another direct cause of backorders.
 When you underestimate how much stock you’ll need or when you’ll need it, you run out.
 That gap between planned inventory and actual sales forces you to offer backorders.